When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 #8: Embed your livestream into a blog post

-Write a new post on your blog sharing the content that you covered in your livestream, and embed the livestream from your Facebook page into your post.
+Open up the .txt file you downloaded from Rev, copy and paste into Word and edit to create a new post on your blog sharing the content that you covered in your livestream, and embed the livestream from YouTube or your Facebook page into your post.

 Some of your audience will much prefer to read your content, so repurposing the livestream content into a blog post means they can read your message, even though they may never watch your livestream replay.